 4. The trustee is required to provide an accounting to the beneficiaries.

 It is critical and a trustee’s fiduciary duty to keep an accurate Trust accounting from date of death or date of installation as trustee to date of distribution.
 The accounting provides the value of the estate upon the death of the creator of the Trust, and the reimbursements to the trustee for various expenses (including legal and tax professional fees).
 In most cases, a trustee is required by law to provide an accounting to the beneficiaries no less than annually or upon the reasonable request of a beneficiary.
 The accounting helps to protect the trustee from personal liability.

 Being a trustee is a big job.
 Many trustees tell us at the beginning of the administration that they do not plan on taking a fee, but 6-12 months later, they usually elect to take the fee.
 Generally speaking, trustees are entitled to compensation for their services, not to exceed 1% of the trust estate at the date of death.
 You may get paid a reasonable hourly rate as an alternative.
 However, in such case you must keep meticulous records of your time spent.
 We advise our trustees to create an excel spreadsheet to track the time spent administering the Trust.
 Some examples of entries include: arranging for the funeral, working with a realtor to sell real property, communicating with beneficiaries, meeting with attorneys, tax professionals and other agents, and meeting with representatives from banks and other financial institutions.

-Whether you are a trustee or a beneficiary, our firm offers free 15-minute phone calls with one of our experienced and caring attorneys when you have a loved one who is incapacitated or has passed away.
+Whether you are a trustee or a beneficiary, our firm offers appointments with our experienced and caring attorneys when you have a loved one who is incapacitated or has passed away.
 This includes inquiries about trust administration during COVID-19, probate and Medi-Cal.
 Call 866-988-3956 or contact us here to receive your free 15-minute phone call.